quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

         }
     }

-This algorithm will recusively go through the tree, and assign to each node X the maximum value that its :math:`X_i, i \in [0, OriginalNbBit[` can attain.
+This algorithm will recusively go through the tree, and assign to each node X the maximum value that its :math:`x_i, i \in [0, N_b[` can attain.

 And this maximum is: